lightscapevr/website/markdown/getting-started-piconeo.md

 this in the future.
 When working with our software please understand that for now most options that apply to Quest also apply to the Pico Neo 3.

+### Tethered mode

+The Pico Neo 3 can be used tethered to a PC.
+It works since VR Sketch 17.0.9, but we cannot officially endorse it because we only performed minimal testing and have no first-hand experience of how well it performs in practice.

+Nevertheless, you can try to install it by following the official instructions, after which it should behave like any SteamVR headset.
+Do not install the outdated "Pico Link" found in Steam.
+Even the Pico web site appears confused and different pages promote different versions of the Pico Link software; I believe that as of this writing, the latest version is the one found on
+<a href="https://www.picoxr.com/global/software/pico-link">this page</a>
+in the tab "Neo3 Link/Pro/Pro Eye".